arpanisi/pfas-aria/docs/LLM_GROUNDING.md

    This is embedded and compared with uploaded corpus chunks.

 2. **External literature search query**
-   A keyword-focused query containing scientific terms such as PFAS, PFOA, plasma, UV photolysis, electrochemical oxidation, defluorination, or water treatment.
+   A keyword-focused query containing terms extracted from the selected variables, plus generic process hints such as plasma treatment, photolysis, electrochemical treatment, catalysis, adsorption, oxidation, or water treatment.

    This is used for external literature APIs and then scored by embedding similarity.